 are the same in the house of God, but the goal of every Christian should be to

-unacceptable.
-Gold purified through fire is a common theme throughout the
+cleanse himself from things that bring dishonor to Him.
+Gold purified through fire is a common theme

-throughout the Scriptures.
-God passes us through our fiery circumstances to
+through Scripture.
+God passes us through fiery circumstances to

 purify us as a vessel of honor.
 Even pottery has gone through the fire, but if

-it is made of wood, it will be burned up.
+it is made of wood, it will burn.
 This is the kind of life that is

 (127n) Thy kingdom come